Chat Tatars

-The Chat Tatars (along with other related groups of Siberian Tatars) are Sunni Muslims.
+Chat Tatars (along with other related groups of Siberian Tatars) are Sunni Muslims.

+Chat Tatars, native to Tomsky district of Tomsk oblast speak Eushta-Chat variant of the Tom dialect, while those native to Novosibirsk oblast and close regions of Tomsk Oblast speak Or Chat subdialect.

 Genetics

-According to Valikhova L.V. et al. (2022), in the Chat Tatar villages of Chernaya Rechka and Takhtamyshevo predominate Eastern Eurasian Y-DNA haplogroups N1a1a1a3a2-Z35326, C2a1a2a-M86 and R1a1a1b2a2b-Z2122, as well as R1b1a1a2a2c1-CTS1843 (in the Takhtamyshevo village), which is otherwise widespread in the Volga-Ural region.
+According to Valikhova L.V. et al. (2022), in the Chat Tatar villages of Chernaya Rechka and Takhtamyshevo predominate Eastern Eurasian Y-DNA haplogroups N1a1a1a3a2-Z35326, C2a1a2a-M86, and R1a1a1b2a2b-Z2122, as well as R1b1a1a2a2c1-CTS1843 (in the Takhtamyshevo village), which is otherwise widespread in the Volga-Ural region.
 Chat Tatars harbor strong Mongolic component, but also a Siberian Turkic one.